 Ideally, knowledge should be shared, not bought and sold.
 At Hayes Farm, we choose the abundance model - one that recognizes that Mother Earth provides everything we need.
 In keeping with that spirit, we have created and openly shared a ‘living handbook’ titled How to Start Your Community Farm to make it easier for other communities to take up the torch (see below).

 Our small dedicated team is taking big ideas and putting them into action for the betterment of all, but educating people is both labour-intensive and cost-intensive.
 Our program is most appealing to a growing group of people who want not only to survive, but to thrive.
 It is vital that our program fees remain affordable to learners, however the fee remains a barrier for many.

 This is where you come in!
 As a community-based farm, we are changing our focus from maximizing profit to maximizing production for greater community impact.
-With reduced revenue and public funding in 2019, we are asking for the crowd’s continued help in funding our current shortfall, so that this next cohort of farm learners (15 participants for the 2019 season!!) can get a meaningful education in feeding our (their) communities without taking on an undue burden.
+We are asking for the crowd’s continued help in funding this project, so that this new cohort of farm learners (10 participants for the 2020 season!!) can get a meaningful education in feeding our (their) communities without taking on an undue burden.